Warehouse Shelving

 It is available in a range of heights and depths and changing the product mix being stored is just a matter of swapping out pallets.
 It is easy to install and dismantle and it is suitable for both fast and slow moving goods.

 It is ideal in situations where there are a large number of different products with low volumes, different weights and sizes that have a low turnover or are perishable.
-It works well in a warehouse that uses a First-In, First-Out (FIFO) inventory system.
+It is easily configured and works well in warehouse operations that use a First-In, First-Out (FIFO) inventory system.
 This will suit industries such as manufacturing, retail, food and beverage and pharmaceuticals.

-On the downside, it doesn’t provide the same density of storage as other systems and it requires numerous, wide aisles so that the forklifts can access and maneuver the pallets.
+On the downside, it doesn’t provide the same density of storage as other storage options and it requires numerous, wide aisles so that the forklifts can access and maneuver the pallets.

 2.1.2 Double Deep Pallet Racking